Department:School of Education & Social Care

 Areas of Expertise: Education and teaching

 Geraldine has expertise in working collaboratively through research projects to support professional development of teachers, early childhood practitioners and university lecturers.
 She led the Doctorate in Education for five years from 2011 to 2016 and the MA in Early Years Professional Practice from 2010 to 2015.
 She supervises PhD and EdD candidates across her areas of expertise.
-She has wide experience of teaching, learning and project supervision within Higher Education.
+She has wide experience of teaching, learning and project supervision in higher education.

 She has been an external examiner for doctoral theses at the Open University, Keele University, University of Plymouth, Middlesex University, University of East London, Brunel University, University of South Wales, University of East Anglia, University of Essex and London South Bank University.
 Geraldine won the University Research Excellence award for doctoral supervision in 2015.